MCM1015/TheWeatherOutsideIsWeather/README.md

     -5 Day Forecast.

     -City Name is appended to search history.
-    -Any city name listd in search history is clickable which then displays weather info for that city.
+    -Any city name listed in search history is clickable which then displays weather info for that city.

 # Usage